Dalbavancin Approval Issues: A Case of Much Ado About Nothing

 Dalbavancin Sale to Actavis

 When Pfizer bought dalbavancin and anidulofungin from Vicuron in 2005, it shelled out USD 1.9 billion for both Phase 3 drugs.
-One can argue whether each drugs had the same commercial value for Pfizer but it is safe to assume Continue reading Dalbavancin Sale to Actavis
+One can argue whether each drugs had the same commercial value for Pfizer but it is safe to assume that dalbavancin was valued at approx. USD 1 billion at Continue reading Dalbavancin Sale to Actavis